EMPATHY THROUGH STORY, EXPRESSED AS A CELEBRATION OF AMATEUR ART AND THE SIMPLE AND RELENTLESS DESIRE TO CREATE.

 What I love about Joe’s music is that it’s funny and without ever tipping into parody or becoming a caricature of itself.
 There’s no gimmickry—just sharp writing, real feeling, and a refusal to play it safe.
 That spirit came through in our conversation too: a heartfelt and hilarious look back at his Catholic school days, his time doing comedy in L.A., and the simple, emphatic conclusion of a man with a thousand thoughts : AI sucks!

-Eps 15- Andrew Baird Patchworks: Medicine Man, Red and Gold, and Bellboy
+Eps 15- It Takes A Village -Andrew Baird Patchworks: Medicine Man, Red and Gold, and Bellboy

 Andrew Baird Patchworks is a Scottish folk musician with a soft touch.
 I always approach these interviews with just enough knowledge to have a pleasant conversation—but also with a certain naivety.
 The questions are driven more by curiosity than by a checklist or any kind of end goal.
 To that point, when Andrew picked up the old video phone, I wasn’t sure if I had landed in Dundee, Australia or Dundee, Scotland—ha!
 Dundee being the only bit of background I’d picked up online!